psf/bylaws/bylaws.md

 **Section 5.5.
-Election and Term of at-large Directors.** At the 2017 annual meeting of members and at each annual meeting thereafter, the voting members shall elect eleven (11) at-large directors to hold office for a term of up to three years, with each year being counted as complete at the next succeeding annual meeting.
-There shall be three classes of directors.
-Class A directors shall have a an initial term extending for three (3) years beginning after the 2017 election of directors.
-Class B directors shall have a an initial term extending for two (2) years beginning after the 2017 election of directors.
+Election and Term of at-large Directors.** At the 2017 annual meeting of members and at each annual meeting thereafter, the voting members shall elect directors sufficient to fill eleven (11) at-large director seats.
+At-large directors shall hold office for a term of up to three years, with each year being counted as complete at the next succeeding annual meeting.
+There shall be three cohorts of directors.
+Cohort A directors shall have a an initial term extending for three (3) years beginning after the 2017 election of directors.
+Cohort B directors shall have a an initial term extending for two (2) years beginning after the 2017 election of directors.
-Class C directors shall have an initial term extending for one (1) year beginning after the 2017 election of directors.
-For the 2017 election only, the four candidates receiving the highest number of votes shall be designated class A directors, the four receiving the next highest number of votes shall be designated class B directors, and the three receiving the third highest number of votes shall be designated class C directors.
-Upon completion of the term beginning after the 2017 elections, all classes of directors shall be elected for three-year terms.
+Cohort C directors shall have an initial term extending for one (1) year beginning after the 2017 election of directors.
+For the 2017 election only, the four candidates receiving the highest number of votes shall be designated cohort A directors, the four receiving the next highest number of votes shall be designated cohort B directors, and the three receiving the third highest number of votes shall be designated cohort C directors.
+Upon completion of the term beginning after the 2017 elections, directors shall be elected for a term sufficient to complete a three-year term as measured from the term of the original cohort.

 Each at-large director shall hold office for the term for which he or she is elected and until his or her successor shall have